pershanti/pershanti.github.io/content/posts/how-I-got-into-tech.md

 ## tl;dr

 I studied Public Health at Johns Hopkins, where I did research in virology and graduated in 2012.
 After graduating I continued working in virology in government, academia, and industry.
+In 2016, I wrote some code to analyze data I'd been working with.
+Learning the code, solving pesky bugs, and finally seeing the end result gave me the greatest sense of accomplishment I'd ever had.
+I knew I had to keep doing it.
 I quit in 2016 to study programming full-time through self-teaching, online courses, and a bootcamp.
 I got my first job in tech in 2018.

 ## timeline version